pinglainstitute/energy-gdp-emissions/README.md

 ## Step 4: Leaving-One-Country-Out model and Recursive Strategy

+### Step 4-1: LOCO vs Single

 Due to the lack of data on each country, some strategies were tested.

+Percentage change normalisation was applied for all model testing.

 - LOCO Model

 This LOCO model is training the ML model with either developed or developing countries from G20 (Except EU) but kept out one country's data and make predictions for the excluded country's target.

+These LOCO model was trained with its target value (for 18 countries, except 1 country to leave out).

 This LOCO model was compared with the last 9 years of the Simple ML model which was trained with its own single country.